 Ahhh, Medusa, how we miss you!

-Not only did you have arguably the coolest distributor logo of the 1980s, you gave a home to some of the strangest and most memorable movies of the VHS glory years, and The Video Dead is no exception.
+Not only did you have arguably the coolest distributor logo of the 1980s, you gave a home to some of the strangest and most memorable movies of the home video boom, and The Video Dead is no exception.

-But what makes this one particularly appealing among horror fans and VHS collectors in general is the fact that Medusa treated horror fans to an incredible double-sided sleeve.
+But what makes this one particularly appealing among horror fans is the fact that Medusa treated renters to an incredible double-sided sleeve.
 Side 2, which can seen directly above, is not too dissimilar, but two striking examples of canvas art crammed into one box is a dream come true for fans of the era.

-An ’80s time capsule that has become very dear to collectors and horror fanatics in general.
+An ’80s time capsule that has become very dear to VHS collectors and horror fanatics in general.

 Brain Damage – Delta Video (1988)